wevial/rainbus/README.md

 Improvements @ Recurse Center
 ---
-During my time at the Recurse Center, I cleaned up the code and made the rainbow tables generated both faster and more accurate.
+During my time at the Recurse Center, I refactored the code and made the rainbow tables generated both faster and more accurate.
 Accuracy was improved from ~35% per table to ~56%.
 The average time to invert a hash is over twice as fast, improving from 0.1 seconds to 0.043 seconds.